MileHacker Logo

 • Drinking Water SafetyTap water in Marbella is safe and of good quality.

-• Food Hygiene StandardsSpain upholds high food hygiene standards.
+• Food Hygiene StandardsSpain upholds excellent food hygiene standards.
 Restaurants are generally safe.

 • Recommended VaccinationsRoutine vaccinations should be current.
-Consult a doctor for personalized advice.
+See a doctor about personalized advice.

 • Minor IssuesCarry First aid supplies.